DagimDev/reactjs-learning/my-react-app/src/Hooks/useContext/use-context-note.md

 components depend on this Context Provider, as they will re-render whenever there is an update to the state regardless of whether the change concerns or affects them or not.

+Why do we then need the useContext() hook?
+To make data consuming easy, React 16.8 introduced the useContext() hook.
+When we use the useContext() hook, we do not need the render props technique (we used under Context API).
+Rather, we can pass the entire context object (which we created in the parent component) into our React.useContext() hook on top of our consuming child component.
+In short, the useContext() hook was introduced to simplify the consuming part of context API.